2004 Dhaka grenade attack: Further investigation

-In 2009, Awami League came to office and decided to launch a further investigation into the incident and appointed a retired CID official Abdul Kahar Akhand as the person in charge.
+In 2009, the Awami League came to office and decided to launch a further investigation into the incident and appointed a retired CID official, Abdul Kahar Akhand, as the person in charge.

-In the same year, Abdul Majed Bhat alias Yusuf Bhat gave a confessional statement with the details regarding the source of grenade used in the attack.
+In the same year, Abdul Majed Bhat, alias Yusuf Bhat, gave a confessional statement with the details regarding the source of grenades used in the attack.
 He claimed that Muzaffar Ahmad Shah of Tehrik-e-Jihad Islami (TEJI) gave the grenades to Maulana Tajuddin to send those to Indian militant groups.
 Tajuddin, instead of sending those to India, kept those with him.
 According to Yusuf Bhat, these grenades were later handed over to Mufti Hannan to carry out the attack.

 After two years, in 2011, Mufti Hannan gave another confessional statement implicating many big names, mostly BNP leaders and some former officials of the government including the son of opposition leader and former prime minister Khaleda Zia, Tarique Rahman, former deputy minister Abdus Salam Pintu, former member of parliament Kazi Shah Mofazzal Hossain Kaikobad and some officials of the Home Ministry, police, Directorate General of Forces Intelligence (DGFI), National Security Intelligence (NSI) and Prime Minister's Office (PMO) with involvement in the planning of the bombing.

-In the statement, Mufti Hannan claimed that the attack was aimed at destroying the top leadership of Awami League including Sheikh Hasina, and BNP leader Tarique Rahman along with Jamaat leader Ali Ahsan Mohammad Mujahid and the then Home Minister Lutfozzaman Babar assured them with government support.
+In the statement, Mufti Hannan claimed that the attack was aimed at destroying the top leadership of Awami League, including Sheikh Hasina, and BNP leader Tarique Rahman, along with Jamaat leader Ali Ahsan Mohammad Mujahid and the Home Minister Lutfozzaman Babar assured them of government support.

 Perpetrators

 Harkat-ul-Jihad-al-Islami (HUJI) leader Mufti Abdul Hannan was arrested on 30 September 2005 for the grenade attacks, and was later charged in connection with it.
 He reportedly confessed to the attacks in November 2007.
 He was sentenced to death in December 2008 for attempting to kill Anwar Choudhury in 2004.
 In March 2012, the son of opposition leader and former prime minister Khaleda Zia, Tarique Rahman, and 28 others were tried in absentia for their alleged involvement in the attack.
-The supplementary charge sheets charges Huji, influential leaders of the Bangladesh Nationalist Party (BNP) and Jamaat-e-Islami Bangladesh, including former deputy minister Abdus Salam Pintu, former member of parliament Kazi Shah Mofazzal Hossain Kaikobad and some officials of the Home Ministry, police, DGFI, NSI and PMO with involvement in the planning of the bombing.
+The supplementary charge sheets charges HuJI, influential leaders of the BNP and Jamaat-e-Islami Bangladesh, including former deputy minister Abdus Salam Pintu, former member of parliament Kazi Shah Mofazzal Hossain Kaikobad and some officials of the Home Ministry, police, DGFI, NSI and PMO with involvement in the planning of the bombing.

-Jamal Ahmed, also known as Joj Mia was coerced into giving a false confession.
-He was forced to implicate Seven-Star Group, led by Subrata Bain through torture by security forces during BNP rule.
+Jamal Ahmed, also known as Joj Mia, was coerced into giving a false confession.
+He was forced to implicate Seven-Star Group, led by Subrata Bain, through torture by security forces during BNP rule.